-Before introducing the system model, we define the onboard sensing data.
-For each aerial robot, the 2-axis velocity $\bar{\vect{v}}=[\bar{v}^x, \bar{v}^y]^T$ in the body frame can be obtained by fusing IMU, height, and optical flow measurements \cite{greiff2017modelling}.
-The yaw rate $\bar{r}$ in the body frame is provided by gyroscope.
+Fig.~\ref{fig:uwb_sensor} shows how the onboard sensing data is processed and how multiple robots communicate and range with each other, aiming at relative estimation.
+For each aerial robot, the 3-axis velocity $\bar{\vect{v}}=[\bar{v}^x, \bar{v}^y, \bar{v}^z]^T$, pitch $\theta$, and roll $\phi$ in the body frame can be obtained by fusing IMU, height, and optical flow measurements.
+The yaw rate $\bar{r}$ in the body frame is provided by a gyroscope.